ueaglider/ueaglider-web/README.md

 A new website to replace the venerable PHP job by Bastien at http://ueaglider.uea.ac.uk/

+The development version is now live at https://demo-ueaglider.hopto.org/

 # Aims

 - [ ] Emulate funcionality of old website